gautamarora01/GraphQL/tut.md

 NOTE: what is the difference between just doing event.creator & event._doc.creator?
 -> Both work fine actually, the difference is _doc contains just the data, whereas in the case we do not use it we are also sending metadata which we might not want to return it

+NOTE: In Schema, '!' -> means the value cannot be null [String!]! -> means array of strings, where string is also not null, and the array can also not be null

+How bcrypt matches plain text password submitted to the original hash in the DB?

+Receive Password and Hash: The user submits their password, and you retrieve the corresponding stored hash from your database.
+The stored hash is the output of a previous bcrypt operation on the user's original password.

+Re-hashing: The bcrypt library takes the plain-text password provided by the user and the stored hash as input.
+It then extracts the salt from the stored hash.
+The salt is a random string that was used to create the original hash, and it's stored as part of the bcrypt hash string itself.

+The library then takes this extracted salt and uses it to re-hash the user's newly submitted plain-text password.
+This is a critical step because it ensures that the same salt is used for both hashing operations.

+Comparison: The bcrypt algorithm then compares the newly generated hash with the original stored hash.
+If the two hashes match, the passwords are the same.
+If they don't, the passwords are different.

+To create hashed password initially while signup ->bcrypt.hash(password, 12);

+To compare the two passwords during login -> bcrypt.compare(submittedPassword, hashedPasswordInDb)

+NOTE: we should always give away same error message if user does not exist or password is incorrect and it should be invalid credentials. (so that no info is given out)